 - 90% of people do not die suddenly – most will be faced with the need for palliative care as they approach end-of-life.

-- Currently, 7 out of 10 of those who need palliative care cannot access it.
+- Currently, only an estimated 16%-30% of those who need palliative care have access it.

 - Many studies have made the link between higher social engagement and lower mortality rates.
 In addition, other studies have demonstrated that positive experiences in care homes have greatly improved the quality of life of its residents.